Bhagavata Sampradaya

 Historically, Bhagavatism corresponds to the development of a popular theistic movement in India, departing from the elitist sacrificial rites of Vedism, and initially focusing on the worship of the Vrishni hero Vāsudeva in the region of Mathura.
 It later assimilated into the concept of Narayana where Krishna is conceived as svayam bhagavan.
 According to some historical scholars, worship of Krishna emerged in the 1st century BCE.
 However, Vaishnava traditionalists place it in the 4th century BCE.
-Despite relative silence of the earlier Vedic sources, the features of Bhagavatism and principles of monotheism of Bhagavata school unfolding described in the Bhagavad Gita as viewed as an example of the belief that Vāsudeva-Krishna is not an avatar of the Vedic Vishnu, but is the Supreme.
+Despite the relative silence of the earlier Vedic sources, the features of Bhagavatism and the principles of monotheism of Bhagavata school, as described in the Bhagavad Gita, are viewed as an example of the belief that Vāsudeva-Krishna is not an avatar of the Vedic Vishnu, but is the Supreme Being Himself.

 Definition of Krishnaism

 In the ninth century CE Bhagavatism was already at least a millennium old and many disparate groups, all following the Bhagavata Purana could be found.
 Various lineages of Gopala worshipers developed into identifiable denominations.
 However, the unity that exists among these groups in belief and practice has given rise to the general term Krishnaism.
 Today the faith has a significant following outside of India as well.
 Many places associated with Krishna such as Vrindavan attract millions of pilgrims each year who participate in religious festivals that recreate scenes from Krishna's life on Earth.
 Some believe that early Bhagavatism was enriched and transformed with powerful and popular Krishna tradition with a strong "human" element to it.